roskens/grafana-opennms-datasource/README.md

 ### v2.0.0

-* Added support for Grafana 3.0.0
+* Updated the datasource to be compatible with Grafan 3.0.0
 * Added support for sub-attributes used by some of the poller modules
+* Added support for metric queries
+* Added support for template variables in filter expression

 ### v1.1.0